 2. Negril, where to stay in Jamaica for best beaches

 Considering that Jamaica is known for its fabulous beaches, that is really saying something.
 Coral Beach and Norman Manley Beach are both within the town, whilst various others are just a short journey away.

 Seven Mile Beach is the best known that stretches from Bloody Bay to Long Bay and the Negril Cliffs.
-Believed by many to be the number one beach on the island, and frequently voted one of the best in the world, Seven Mile Beach is just a couple of kilometres north of Negril.
+Believed by many to be the number one beach on the island, and frequently voted one of the best in the world, Seven Mile Beach is just a couple of kilometers north of Negril.

 Located along the east coast of Jamaica, the beaches here offer some of the best sunsets on the island.
 There are plenty of bars and restaurants lining the waterfront, so you can enjoy watching the sun dip below the ocean horizon, as you enjoy delicious Jamaican delicacies and cocktails.

 If you do want to spend some of your time doing something besides sunning on the beach, there are also plenty of other attractions and activities in the area to enjoy.

-A few kilometres north of Negril is the Kool Runnings Waterpark.
+A few kilometers north of Negril is the Kool Runnings Waterpark.
 With various slides and pools to play in, the whole family can enjoy an afternoon splashing about.
 There are even some drier activities available, including paintballing and go-karting.

 Just a short way south of Negril is Barney’s Flower and Hummingbird Garden.
 This vibrant botanical garden is home to various exotic plant species and beautiful hummingbirds.
 Any nature lover will enjoy spending an afternoon here.

 If you are interested in picking up some unique local souvenirs, the Negril craft market is a good place to stop.
-The complex of colourful huts boast stalls selling a variety of traditional goods to take home.
+The complex of colorful huts boasts stalls selling a variety of traditional goods to take home.

 There is a wide range of accommodation on offer in Negril, with plenty of affordable options for those who need to stick to a tighter budget.
 You can choose from self-catering apartments, intimate bungalows, or typical hotel rooms, all for some very reasonable prices.